MIMICLab/DocsRay/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) file for details.

 **Note**: Individual model licenses may have different requirements.
 Please check:
-- BGE-M3: MIT License
+- BAAI/bge-m3: MIT License
-- E5-Large: MIT License
+- intfloat/multilingual-e5-large: MIT License
-- Gemma-3-1B: Gemma Terms of Use
+- gemma3-1B-it: Gemma Terms of Use
-- Trillion-7B: Custom License
+- Trillion-7B-preview: Apache-2.0 License

 ## 🤝 Contributing